IshitaGopal/ishitagopal.github.io/_pages/about.md

 ---
 permalink: /
-title: "Ishita Gopal"
+title: "Hi there!
+I am a data scientist and computational social scientist completing my PhD at Penn State."
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-### Hi there!
-I am a  data scientist and computational social scientist completing my PhD.

 I use data science to study questions around digital media use, political communication, and human behavior more broadly.